pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

   was added as second parameter.
 If you have your custom `getCategories` implementation you need to adapt your method signature.
 - `AbstractObject::hasChildren()` and `Document::hasChildren()` from now on only return the published items by default, similar to `getChildren()`
+- The following warning is issued during the update: `[WARNING] Some commands could not be registered`, this is due to the way how the Symfony container gets built and can be safely ignored.

 ## Version 5.7.2
 - Signature of `\Pimcore\Model\DataObject\LazyLoadedFieldsInterface` has changed